era-platform/cene/notes/docs.md

 ```
 A reference to a string.
 The value inside is in a format user-level code does not know how to deconstruct.

+-
 ```
 (defn string-append a b ...)
 ```
 Concatenates two strings.

+-
 ```
 macro (str \;qq[example string])
 ```
 Obtains a first-class string value with the given literal text.

+-
 ```
 (def-type name val)
 ```
 A reference to a fully qualified name.
 The value inside is in a format user-level code does not know how to deconstruct.

+-
 ```
 (defn make-tuple-tag tuple-name proj-names)
 ```
 Takes a name for the constructor and a list of names for the projections, and returns the name used to dynamically tag a tuple of that combination of names.
 The projection name list must be made out of `(cons car cdr)` and `(nil)` values, with elements that are strings, and the list must not have duplicates.
 The order of the list will be ignored.

-TODO: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-staccato-lib.stc.
+**TODO**: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-staccato-lib.stc.

+-
 ```
 (defn name-metacompare a b ...)
 ```